owengage/chess/README.md

 index, since getting this index seemed more common.
 The 4-deep exhaustive went from 1.34 s down to 0.96 s.
 So these two changes nearly halved the suggestion time for a standard start board.
 I need to start using a more representative board.

+As a new baseline, with this optimisations I can parse a PGN game (which involves move generation) in 41 ms.

 ## TODOs

 * [x] Write chess game and ability to generate all legal moves